 Also of interest is that Firestone has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.06% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.06% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Firestone is a great place for families with children to consider.
-First of all, many other families with children live here, making Firestone a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Firestone has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Firestone is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Firestone’s overall crime rate is lower than average for the country.

-The population of Firestone is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.85% of adults in Firestone have a bachelor's degree or even advanced degree.
+The education level of Firestone citizens is very high relative to the national average among all cities (21.84%): 37.85% of adults in Firestone have a bachelor's degree or even advanced degree.

 The per capita income in Firestone in 2022 was $47,583, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $190,332 for a family of four.